EGLS MIDDLE SCHOOL NEWS

 MUSIC — MRS. KRUEGER

-6th grade: In sixth grade, we finished working in our small groups to choreograph movement for ribbon streamers that reflects the form of “Gallop” from the Comedians by Dmitry Kabalevsky.
-We also watched the informance video from March.
+6th grade: In sixth grade, we’re working in small groups to choreograph movement for ribbon streamers that reflects the form of “Gallop” from the Comedians by Dmitry Kabalevsky.

 Jubilate Ringers (6th-8th grades): You ring in worship for the last time on Thursday, May 5 at the 6:30 p.m.
 Ascension service.
-Arrival time is 6:10 p.m. in the church.
-Wear choir attire.
 Your final performance of the year is the Instrumental Spring Fling on Wednesday, May 11 at 6:30 p.m.
 We don’t have many rehearsals left for these two events so you need to focus and work hard!
-Be sure to study for your Mad Minute - only two left on May 4 and May 9.
+Be sure to study for your Mad Minute each Wednesday.
 If you have questions or concerns, please contact me at email@example.com.
 Mrs. Bessert

 Band: Preparation continues for our Spring Fling performance, Wednesday, May 11, at 6:30pm.
 Three songs will be performed: You’re a Grand Old Flag, When Johnny Comes Swingin Home, & Yankee Doodle Salute.
+8th grade band members travelling to/from New Orleans should do their best to get their practicing in before and after their trip.
 Continue to let Mrs. Bessert (firstname.lastname@example.org) know if your child will be out of school on a Wednesday or Thursday so their lesson isn’t scheduled during that time.
 Don’t hesitate to contact me with any other questions or concerns at email@example.com!
 Mr. Paukner

 Orchestra: Please put Wednesday, May 11 at 6:30 on your calendar for the Spring Fling, the last performance of the year.
 Mr. Rindt says you are doing a great job preparing for the concert.
 Mrs. Behring plans to direct at the Spring Fling!
 If you have questions or concerns regarding the rest of the school year, please contact Mrs. Bessert at firstname.lastname@example.org.